mxagar/machine_learning_ibm/02_Regression/02_Regression_IBM.md

 R(w) = sum((w_j)^2)
 ```

 With ridge regression, model parameters are decreased, but not completely shrunk to be 0, as happens with Lasso.
 Instead, they become more homogeneous.
+It is helpful in situations with high variance.

 While scaling features was not that important with non-regularized linear regression, it is super important to scale with regularized regressions.
 That is because features with unscaled large values have smaller coefficients, but these might be in fact more dominanr in relation to others.
 In other words: we need to scale the variables to a common range to obtain a fair set of coefficients so that regularization can be applied in equal conditions for all coefficients.